How to Cook Chicken Adobo Recipe

 Preparing Your Ingredients

 Before you start cooking, prepare all your ingredients.
-Cut a whole chicken into serving pieces or use your chosen chicken parts.
-Crush or chop 6-8 garlic cloves.
-Measure out equal amounts vinegar and soy sauce (usually ½ cup each for around 2 pounds of chicken).
-Have 3-4 bay leaves and 1 tablespoon of whole black peppercorns available.
+Cut a whole chicken into serving pieces, or use your chosen chicken parts.
+Crush or chop 6 to 8 garlic cloves.
+Measure equal amounts of vinegar and soy sauce (usually ½ cup each for around 2 pounds of chicken).
+Have 3-4 bay leaves and one tablespoon of whole black peppercorns available.

 Marinating the Chicken

-For the finest taste, marinade the chicken beforehand.
+For the finest taste, marinate the chicken beforehand.
 In a large bowl, mix the chicken with the vinegar, soy sauce, garlic, bay leaves, and peppercorns.
 Mix thoroughly to coat each piece.
-Cover and refrigerate for at least 30 minutes, however overnight marination creates deeper flavors.
+Cover and refrigerate for at least 30 minutes; marinating overnight creates even deeper flavors.

 Cooking Method

-2. Bring to a boil over medium-high heat, then lower to a simmer.
+- Bring to a boil over medium-high heat, then reduce the heat to a simmer.

-3. Cover and simmer for approximately 30 minutes until the chicken is cooked.
+- Cover and simmer for approximately 30 minutes or until the chicken is cooked.

-5. Continue simmering until the sauce reduces and thickens, approximately 10-15 minutes.
+- Continue simmering until the sauce has reduced and thickened, approximately 10-15 minutes.

-6. Turn the chicken periodically to brown on both sides and cover with the glaze.
+- Turn the chicken periodically to brown on both sides, then cover it with the glaze.

-7. The meal is finished when the chicken is properly browned and the sauce has reduced to a thick consistency.
+- The meal is finished when the chicken is browned correctly, and the sauce has reduced to a thick consistency.

-The secret to excellent adobo is patience.
+The secret to excellent Adobo is patience.
 Let the sauce decrease gradually without hurrying the process.
 This concentrates the flavors and provides that trademark sticky, glossy coating on the chicken.
-The completed meal should have a great combination of salty, acidic, and savory tastes, with chicken so soft it practically slips off the bone.
+The completed meal should have a great combination of salty, acidic, and savory flavors, with chicken that is so tender it practically falls off the bone.

 Common Mistakes to Avoid